glickmac/Bacterial_GenBank/README.md

 #### Named Output Directory
-The output flag allows for a user to specify the title of the output directory. **Caution**: if no directory is specified the default is GRAB_Output and that directory will be overwritten each time GRAB.py is run.
-Any output directory will be overwitten if it exists prior GRAB.py.
+The output flag (**-o**) allows for a user to specify the title of the output directory. **Caution**: if no directory is specified the default is GRAB_Output and that directory will be overwritten each time GRAB.py is run.
+Any output directory will be overwitten if it exists prior to running GRAB.py.

 ```
 python GRAB.py -m genomic -q massiliense,bolletii -l subspecies -o Abscessus_subspecies